Reviews: "Love the newsletters! Keep them coming" Janice Fleming...MORE REVIEWS

 The best time to go scuba diving in Tunisia is from June to September, during the summer months.
 The water temperature during this time can reach up to 26oC.
 The visibility is also excellent.

-For dive tourists most of the diving offered is either in the north east of the country between Hammamet and Mahdia, or on Djerba island in the south.
-There is also good diving in the north - especially the marine reserve at La Galite islands - but no dive boat operates there at the moment.
+Most of the diving offered is either in the north east of the country for example Hammamet, Monastir and Mahdia, or on Djerba island in the south.
+There is also very good diving in the north - especially the little-visited marine reserve at La Galite islands.

 Monastir is a small peninsula surrounded on three sides by the sea.
 There are two dive centres here.